FOR CENTRE COORDINATORS

 Frequently Asked Questions

-The IVMO’s are operated through Centre Coordinators (CCs) who take responsibility for participants who register with them or who are allocated to them.
+The IVMO’s are operated through Centre Coordinators (CCs), who take responsibility for participants who register with them or who are allocated to them.
 Any responsible adult can apply to become a CC.

 Yes.
-Registration fee is $20 or equivalent.
+The registration fee is $25 or equivalent.

 No. Centre Coordinators can decide the time based on their time zones and the availability of the participants.